Caranx melampygus

 The Bluefin Trevally's habitat encompasses a variety of marine environments, ranging from inshore areas such as bays and lagoons to offshore reefs.
 Juveniles typically reside in shallower, safeguarded waters but may venture into estuaries briefly.
 As a formidable predator, the adult Bluefin Trevally primarily feeds on fish, supplemented with cephalopods and crustaceans, while juveniles consume a higher proportion of small crustaceans.

 In terms of reproduction, the Bluefin Trevally is noted for its multiple spawning capability, potentially spawning up to eight times annually and releasing approximately six million eggs in captivity.
 Growth studies indicate a progression from 194 millimeters in the first year to 456 millimeters by the third.
-The species is highly sought after by both commercial and recreational fishers, with significant catches recorded in the western 🌊 Indian Ocean and Hawaii.
+The species is highly sought after by both commercial and recreational fishers, with significant catches recorded in the undefined and Hawaii.
 The overfishing observed in Hawaiian waters has led to investigations into aquaculture as a means to sustain populations.
 Notably, the Bluefin Trevally, despite its culinary appeal, has been linked to cases of Ciguatera fish poisoning.

 Taxonomically, the Bluefin Trevally is a member of the genus Caranx within the Carangidae family, under the order Carangiformes.
 Morphologically, it resembles other large jacks and trevallies, featuring an oblong, compressed body, with a dorsal fin comprising two parts, and a forked caudal fin.
 Its distinct anatomy includes pronounced lateral lines and robust jaw structures equipped with varying tooth sizes, adapted for its predatory nature.